 There are a few areas where you’ll find boutique hotels in Marseille.
 One of the most popular is the Le Panier district.
 This is the historic quarter of Old Marseille, a neighbourhood with narrow cobblestone streets, beautiful monuments like La Vielle Charité and excellent cafes, bars and restaurants.

-On the other side of the port is the Pharo district, perfect if you would like to stay near the beach and close to sights that include the famous Basilique Notre-Dame de la Garde.
+On the other side of the port is the Pharo district, perfect if you would like to stay near the beach and close to sights, including the famous Basilique Notre-Dame de la Garde.
 Next to Pharo is the exclusive beachside district called Endoume, which is very popular with the locals.

 Alternatively, stay in one of the cool neighbourhoods like Belle de Mai, Opéra, Cinq Avenues or Notre-Dame du Mont – Cours Julien.